 As a single man, it affects your ability to selflessly engage others.
 Rather than considering how to serve others and lay down your life, lust programs you to view others as a commodity, as objects that exist for your pleasure.
 Even if your sin is limited to fantasy and masturbation, you are training yourself in broken, selfish sexuality.
-Your experience of self-centered sex shapes your expectation for the marriage bed, radically undermining God’s design that spouses are to serve each other sexually, focused on the other’s pleasure, not their own.
+Your experience of self-centered sex shapes your expectations for the marriage bed, radically undermining God’s design that spouses are to serve each other sexually, focused on the other’s pleasure, not their own.
 Should God provide a spouse, you will expect sex to be primarily about your pleasure.

 In the end, sexual sin sucks life and vitality from us.
-This is part of what is in view when 1 Corinthians 6:18 describes sexual sin as against our own body.
+This is part of what is in view when 1 Corinthians 6:18 describes sexual sin as against our own bodies.
 Perhaps more than any other form of sin, it leaves us utterly drained spiritually.
 Far from demonstrating our power, sexual sin is a profound revelation of our weakness as we are enslaved to our behaviors and desires.
 As my colleague, Dan, says, “A real man can stare down his erection.”
 In other words, he is not a slave to his desires.
 A real man is stronger than his lust.

 Do you believe that sexual sin is emasculating?
 How does the man you are in your fantasy life compare to the reality of your experience of slavery?

-Excerpt taken from Harvest USA’s new (soon to be published) workbook for men, “Sexual Sanity for Men, Recreating Your Mind in a Crazy Culture”, published by New Growth Press.
+This excerpt was taken from Harvest USA’s workbook for men, Sexual Sanity for Men, Recreating Your Mind in a Crazy Culture, published by New Growth Press.
 This workbook is excellent for small groups and one-on-one mentoring.